Filling cryptography and security gaps in Temple Wallet

 Multi-platform solution

-The Temple Wallet operates on three platforms (iOS, Android, Web browsers).
-Deep dive into threats analysis for each supported platform revealed the need for platform-specific security controls that provide a comparable level of security.
+The Temple Wallet operates on three platforms (iOS, Android, and Web browsers).
+A deep dive into threat analysis for each supported platform revealed the need for platform-specific security controls that provide a comparable level of security.

 Financial app security built into UX

-Users expect security by default from the apps operating with financial data.
-The apps should communicate with users about their limitations, provide security warnings and educational tips, and hint on how to use the app securely.
+Users expect security by default from the apps handling their financial data.
+Apps should inform users about their limitations, provide security warnings and educational tips, and give hints on how to use the app securely.

 Our approach

-Cryptocurrency wallets could be seen as a young generation of financial apps that have a corresponding security baseline but with blockchain-specific threats.
-The threats are user deanonymysation, possible attacks on blockchain nodes, secure client-side storage of sensitive data for non-custodial wallets, and many others.
-Understanding specific threats of the financial apps and applying the cryptocurrency context allows us to prioritise security mitigations.
+Cryptocurrency wallets could be viewed as a young generation of financial apps with a similar security baseline but blockchain-specific threats.
+Threats include user deanonymysation, potential attacks on blockchain nodes, secure client-side storage of sensitive data for non-custodial wallets, and many others.
+Understanding specific threats of the financial apps and applying the cryptocurrency context enables us to prioritise security mitigations.

 Building mobile/web platform-specific security controls

 Cryptocurrency wallets can work on any platform: Temple Wallet runs on iOS, Android, and as a web extension in different browsers.
-It means the app should be designed taking into account each platform's risks, threats, and limitations.
-Storing wallet seed and user private keys securely requires different approaches on mobile and web.
-Execution environment trust is often disputed: should applications actively resist running on compromised platforms, or is it the user's responsibility?
+It means that the app should be designed with risks, threats, and limitations of each platform in mind.
+Storing wallet seed and user private keys securely on mobile and web requires different approaches.
+Execution environment trust is often disputed: should applications actively resist running on compromised platforms, or is this the user's responsibility?

 Integrating reliable cryptographic tools

-Development teams often face challenges with using proper crypto primitives for a correct purpose, dealing with cryptographic libraries API, befriending libraries across different platforms, etc. We audited Temple Wallet cryptographic code, communicated found issues, suggested and implemented an improved cryptographic core, and ensured its maintainability for future cross-platform releases.
+Development teams frequently face challenges in using proper cryptographic primitives for the correct purpose, dealing with cryptographic libraries API, befriending libraries across multiple platforms, etc. We audited the Temple Wallet cryptographic code, communicated issues we found, suggested and implemented an improved cryptographic core, and ensured its maintainability for future cross-platform releases.

 Solution

 We assisted the Temple Wallet team in reviewing their current applications, outlining security issues and improvements, designing and implementing security controls.
-Also we provided guidance and oversight for all sceurity corrections, from building new controls to improvement of existing ones.
+Also, we provided guidance and oversight for all security corrections, from building new controls to strengthening those that already exist.

-We started with risk assessment and threat modelling for the Temple Wallet apps and backend ecosystem:
+We started crypto wallet security audit with risk assessment and threat modelling for the Temple Wallet apps and backend ecosystem:

-- Risk assessment and threat modelling allowed us to detect the most fragile application flows even before starting an actual implementation review.
+- Risk assessment and threat modelling enabled us to detect the most fragile application flows even before starting an actual implementation review.

-- We analyzed how Tezos blockchain-wide threats—user deanonymisation and DoS of an individual blockchain node—affect users of these particular cryptocurrency wallets.
+- We analyzed how Tezos blockchain-wide threats—user deanonymization and DoS of an individual blockchain node—affect users of these particular cryptocurrency wallets.

-- We classified security controls as broken, missing or enhancements and described their impact, setting the priorities as high, medium, and low.
-Clear classification allows the development team to prioritise security-related work and understand the consequences of addressing found issues.
+- We classified security controls as broken, missing, or enhancements and described their impact, setting the priorities as high, medium, and low.
+Clear classification allows the development team to prioritize security-related work and understand the consequences of addressing found issues.

-- Found cryptographic issues varied a lot: from a choice of weak password-based derivation functions to poor design choices of the cryptosystem-in-a-whole.
-Many found cryptography issues were resolved by migrating the app to the Themis cryptographic library:
+- Found cryptographic issues varied a lot: from a using weak password-based derivation functions to poor design choices of the cryptosystem-in-a-whole.
+Many cryptography issues were resolved by migrating the app to the Themis cryptographic library:

-- Our security engineers improved the Temple Wallet mobile apps' cryptographic core and integrated Themis, a cross-platform cryptographic library, ensuring that crypto primitives choice fits particular use cases.
+- Our security engineers improved the Temple Wallet mobile apps' cryptographic core and integrated Themis, a cross-platform cryptographic library, ensuring that cryptographic primitives fit particular use cases.

-- Data-at-rest encryption migrated to AEAD based on Themis SecureCell Seal that uses AES-256-GCM and contains key derivation functions under the hood.
+- Data-at-rest encryption migrated to AEAD based on Themis SecureCell Seal, which uses AES-256-GCM and contains key derivation functions under the hood.

 - Potentially insecure CPRNGs were changed to platform-native CPRNGs.

-- Attack surface was reduced by unifying encryption on iOS, Android, and Web, and removing several third-party cryptographic libraries with duplicate functionality.
+- The attack surface was reduced by unifying encryption across iOS, Android, and the Web and removing several third-party cryptographic libraries with duplicate functionality.

 Besides the cryptographic enhancements, we also provided dozens of application security improvements aligned with the “defense in depth” approach:

 - Phishing is one of the primary attack vectors.
-So, our suggestion included several improvements in business logic and UX, providing users clear hints and hardening the user flow with repeated authentication before any sensitive action (making a transaction, revealing seed phrase and private key, token delegation, etc.).
+So, our suggestion included several improvements in business logic and UX, providing users clear hints and hardening the user flow via repeated authentication just before any sensitive action (making a transaction, revealing seed phrase and private key, token delegation, etc.).

-- Clear communication of potential weaknesses of web/mobile wallets and usage best practices to the users.
+- Clear communication of the potential weaknesses of web / mobile wallets and usage best practices to the users.

 - Prevention of manual passcode brute forcing by using a counter of failed attempts and throttling user input.